fpillet/NSLogger/README.markdown

 This tool comes from a personal need for a more powerful logger.
 There are more features planned for inclusion, here is a quick list of what I'm thinking of.
 Requests and suggestions are welcome.

  * Search and search term highlight in Details window
- * Rewrite of the details window
+ * Rewrite of the desktop viewer
  * Support time-based filtering (filter clause based on the time lapse between a previous trace)
  * Pause (buffer logs) and resume sending logs to the logger, in order to eliminate NSLogger's network load from the equation when testing networking code

 You'll find documentation in the [NSLogger Wiki](https://github.com/fpillet/NSLogger/wiki/)

 NSLogger uses parts of [Brandon Walkin's BWToolkit](http://www.brandonwalkin.com/bwtoolkit/), for which source code is included with NSLogger.

-NSLogger is Copyright (c) 2010-2013 Florent Pillet, All Rights Reserved, All Wrongs Revenged.
+NSLogger is Copyright (c) 2010-2014 Florent Pillet, All Rights Reserved, All Wrongs Revenged.
 Released under the [New BSD Licence](http://www.opensource.org/licenses/bsd-license.php).
 The NSLogger icon is Copyright (c) [Louis Harboe](http://www.graphicpeel.com)